 - "It is difficult to balance a tennis ball on a football"

-Two different examples of how it looks after 3 months postoperatively after an Arthroscopic Deepening Trochleoplasty.
-You see that the cartilage has healed very nicely and blue bands/tapes are dissolved.
+Two different examples of how it looks in-site the knee 3 months after a groove surgery.
+If you notice has the cartilage healed very nicely and blue bands/tapes are dissolved.

-Illustration showing the tapes in place after arthroscopic deepening trochleoplasty
+Illustration showing the tapes in place after arthroscopic trochleoplasty

 Nice small scars after combined arthroscopic trochleoplasty and MFPL reconstruction